"""Bairstow root-finding specialized for autocorrelation (palindromic) polynomials.

 :param coeffs: Polynomial coefficients (degree must be even)

-:param vrs: Initial guesses for quadratic factors
+:param vrs: Initial quadratic factor estimates

 :param options: Algorithm control parameters

-:return: Tuple of (updated factors, iterations, convergence status)
+:return: Tuple of (updated factors, iterations, converged)

 Examples: